-Glenroy Skate Park project background
+Glenroy Skate Park - Landscape plan implementation

 In 2013 Moreland City Council acquired approximately 1.8ha of land formally known as the Northern Golf Driving Range on Glenroy Road, Glenroy (west of Sewell Reserve).